-However, we often eat too heavily in animal proteins, unhealthy fats, and simple carbohydrates, upsetting the delicate balance required for the best nutrient absorption.
+However, we often eat too heavily in our portions of animal proteins, unhealthy fats, and carbohydrates, upsetting the delicate balance required for the best nutrient absorption.

-Fresh vegetables are the best foods to eat for proper digestion, supporting almost every function required for digestion, nutrient absorption and cleansing, from the lymphatic system to the cardiovascular and muscular.
-And juicing your own fresh juices can deliver all of that in concentrated form.
+Fresh vegetables are the best foods to eat because they support almost every function required for digestion, nutrient absorption and detoxifying, from the lymphatic system to the cardiovascular and muscular.

 Sources of Essential Minerals

 Essential minerals, along with phytonutrients and protein, are found in fruits, vegetables, meats, nuts, beans and dairy products.
-Vegetables are some of the largest contributor of these vital minerals, but the problem is that most of the soil in which our produce is grown has long been depleted of these nutritive minerals.
+Vegetables are some of the largest contributor of these vital minerals.
+Sadly though, most of the soil in which our produce is grown has long been depleted of a large percentage of what it used to hold in these nutritive minerals.